iomywiab/iomywiab-php-constraints/README.md

 ### Checking Invariants

 Faulty invariants are programming errors.
-Here constraints behave like asserts: they will lead to an exception, but do not have to be catched (although it is recommended in many cases).
+Here constraints behave like asserts: they will lead to an exception, but do not have to be caught (although it is recommended in many cases).

 ## Best Practices

-Allways check all parameters that is
+Always check all parameters that is

 * function / method parameters
 * REST parameters